g-omarsdottir/shaping-sustainable-surf/README.md

     - Maintain a consistent design with the rest of the website for improved user experience.
   - Clearly explain the meaning of the error code in a user-friendly clear, concise language, and avoid technical jargon.
   - Display a friendly image in line with the website theme to make the error page more visually appealing.
+  - The user is invited to return to Homepage by clicking a button.

 To style the error pages during development, the error pages were rendered using temporary views and urls placed in the profile app for easy testing.
 The approach is documented in [TESTING.md](TESTING.md).